PloneGov-IT/monet.calendar.star/README.txt

 Use multiple calendar: "Calendar root" sections
 -----------------------------------------------

-Using again the "*Calendar menu*" you can also mark folder as "Calendar root".
+Using again the "*Calendar menu*" you can also mark folders as "Calendar root".
 This is useful when using a Plone filled of subsites, where you can have a *main calendar* that look at every event in the site, but also additional sub-calendars (inside many calendar roots).

-When a calendar perform searches inside a Calendar root, it will only look for events inside the calendar root itself
+When a calendar perform searches inside a Calendar root, it will only look for events inside the calendar root itself.

+A calendar outside a Calendar root looks for all events in the site.

 .. figure:: http://keul.it/images/plone/monet.calendar.suite-1.0.0-05.png
    :alt: Search results on multiple days